WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 1500 | Review
 Lesson learned: JS inputs are always taken in as a string.
 We can force the input into a string by using ```Number(prompt("give me a number);``` or ```parseInt(prompt("give me a number);```.
 I don't really know the difference.

+### 1700 | Update Work
+I didn't know what the final assignment (#3) was asking for.
+It was a review of what we were doing so far.

 ---